Feastio

 Where is the Rhinory?

-The Rhinory is about 65 miles west of Austin and northwest of San Antonio.
+The Rhinory is about 65 miles west of Austin and about 65 miles northwest of San Antonio.
 It's about a 75-minute drive from either city, making it an easy day trip.
 Or, if you're spending the weekend in historic Fredericksburg, it's a short 13-mile drive east of town on Route 290.

 Rhino Experience

-The winery's Rhino Experiences allow guests to learn more about Blake and rhino conservation during a 30- to 45-minute guided tour.
+The winery's Rhino Experiences offer guests a 30- to 45-minute guided tour to learn more about Blake and rhino conservation.
 A complimentary glass of wine is provided in a plastic cup to take with you.
-Tours include a wine-tasting reservation but not the cost of the tasting.
+Tours include a wine-tasting reservation, but not the tasting fee.

 Rhino experiences are available Friday through Sunday for $125 per person.
 Children 12 and over can join in the fun.
 And 100% of the fee goes toward rhino conservation.
 Reservations are required and available online.